 How to Audit ISO 27001 Clause 6.3 Planning of Changes

-Auditing ISO 27001 Clause 6.3 is a formal governance verification process that evaluates how organizational changes impact the management system.
+Auditing ISO 27001 Clause 6.3 is a formal governance verification process that evaluates how organisational changes impact the management system.
 This audit satisfies the Primary Implementation Requirement of structured change planning, providing the Business Benefit of maintaining continuous security integrity and operational resilience during transitions.

 Auditing Clause 6.3 requires a focus on the “Planning of Changes” within the ISMS.
 An auditor must verify that modifications to the system are not ad-hoc but follow a structured methodology that considers the purpose of the change and potential impacts on information security.
 This involves examining the intersection of change management, resource availability, and the reassignment of authorities.